hakaru-dev/hakaru/docs/intro/probprog.md

 The world is intrinsically an uncertain place.
-When we try to predict what will happen in the world given some data we have collected, we are inherently engaging in some sort of probabilisitic modeling.
+When we try to predict what will happen in the world given some data we have collected, we are inherently engaging in some sort of probabilistic modeling.
 In probabilistic modeling, we treat the quantity we wish to predict as a parameter, and then describe our data as some noisy function of this parameter.
 This function is called *likelihood*, and depending on which